macabreb0b/backbone.TriggerHappy/README.md

 ###Use

-Include this file in your JavaScripts directory and require it in your manifest _after_ you require backbone.js.
+Include this file in your JavaScripts directory and require it in your manifest _after_ you require backbone.js and _before_ you initialize your Backbone app.

 All events will be printed to your web console as they are triggered, in the following format: